-One of the biggest setbacks most of us face when it comes to life and money is that we don’t have any clear direction we are sure we want to go so we kind of end up just drifting.
+One of the biggest setbacks most of us face when it comes to life and money is that we don’t have any clear direction.
+We aren’t sure of where we want to go so we kind of end up just drifting.

 A lot of times not having an intention set for our life is why we end up splurging on things that give us a small burst of joy — rather than a direct call to our purpose.

-Setting an intention for the kind of life you want to live is the first thing I teach in The Minimalist Reset because it is so important to first get clear about what you want and then build a life off of that idea.
+Setting an intention for the kind of life you want to live is the first thing I teach in Shopping Rehab because it is so important to first get clear about what you want and then build a life off of that idea.

 If you are kicking yourself for buying stuff you didn’t need partially because you spent money you didn’t have, consider planning your splurges.
 I do this with the Cash App.

 We don’t have to feel guilty every single time we buy something new or spend big on something “unnecessary.”
 Instead, just be a little bit smarter about your spending.

 Every month, my husband, Tom and I have a budgeted amount that we each transfer to our Cash App.
 We are allowed to spend this money on whatever we want.
 The best part is, Cash App will send you a debit card so you can use that to spend instead of your regular debit or credit card!